courtneynreed/courtneynreed.github.io/_pages/bio.md

 I also perform with my electronic improv group [Hyphae](https://www.yfyfyf.xyz/index.html), formed at the MPI, we perform regularly in Saarbrücken and are branching out to other cities in the EU. <br>
 I also sing regularly with the London Philharmonic Choir. 🎶

-I love animals and have many pets, including a large group of fancy rats and two cats. 🐭🐱<br>
+I love animals and have many pets, including a large group of fancy rats and my cat, Marble. 🐭🐱<br>
 I am also the caretaker for many many *many* houseplants. 🌿

 <h2>phd thesis</h2>